nakkht/pgu.dev/_posts/2020-12-16-ios-build-versioning.md

 - The process requires that commit is immutable - hash should never be lost/changed.
 This means it requires to disable ability of re-write/delete git history.

 Pros:
-- Obviously, it removes the whole need of tags for each build, making git history less polluted.
+- Removes the whole need of tags for each build, making git history less polluted.
 - Since build number can essentially become unique across lifetime of the app, we don't have to rely on marketing version (`CFBundleShortVersionString`) at all.
-- Less error prone: no requirement of setting build number - less clumsy commits/tags.
+- Less error prone: no requirement of setting build number manually and adding extra commit - less clumsy commits/tags.
-- Less cognitive load on 'To-Do list' before uploading builds
+- Less cognitive load on 'To-Do list' before uploading builds.
 - Most importantly - consistency: whether it is a single developer or dozens, the process of creating new build will stay the same.